The CCE hosts eisteddfods in 5 separate disciplines as follows:

 - Popular Vocal

+Each discipline is broken into sections and age categories.
+Entrants can perform in as many sections as they like in their chosen discipline.
 A qualified adjudicator judges the best performances in each section and they are awarded prizes.
 Each performer is given a helpful written critique on their performance.

-Championships are held for qualified performers and Scholarships are also awarded where there are sufficient entries.
+Championships are held for qualified performers and scholarships are also awarded where there are sufficient entries.

 A number of well known performers have had their beginnings with the Central Coast Eisteddfod.
-Names such as Natalie Imbruglia; dancer Joshua Horner, who plays the lead in “Billy Elliot The Musical”; dancer and singer, the late Belinda Emmett; Amy Campbell, who placed second in the 2009 season of Network Ten’s “So You Think You Can Dance; Ben McKenzie, contestant on season 5 of Network Ten’s “Australian Idol”; up-and-coming international opera singer, Lucy Baille; and the list goes on.
+Names such as Natalie Imbruglia; dancer Joshua Horner, who plays the lead in “Billy Elliot The Musical”; dancer and singer, the late Belinda Emmett; Amy Campbell, who placed second in the 2009 season of Network Ten’s “So You Think You Can Dance”; Ben McKenzie, contestant on season 5 of Network Ten’s “Australian Idol”; up-and-coming international opera singer, Lucy Baille; and the list goes on.
 Others are now teachers of their art, or work in the entertainment and music industries.